digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 Functions Everywhere
 ....................

-You have probably already guessed it: Anywhere you can put a value in DAML you can also put a function.
+You have probably already guessed it: Anywhere you can put a value in Daml you can also put a function.
 Even inside data types:

 .. literalinclude:: daml/daml-intro-9/daml/Main.daml
   :language: daml